peternmai/ProjectDrive16_17/hardware.md

 the IMU, it proved to be much more helpful at the actual competition.
 As we found out at the competition that the course was not all flat as it had stated in the course description.
-It included ramps, which would for one be higher than our 360 LIDAR 2D plain causing our vehicle to think it's a wall, and two, cause our open loop throttle control to not detect an upward ramp and increase throttle power.
+It included ramps, which would for one be higher than our 360 LIDAR 2D plane causing our vehicle to think it's a wall, and two, cause our open loop throttle control to not detect an upward ramp and increase throttle power.
 Overall, we believe that using an IMU is an essential element to any autonomous system as it allows for redundancy and improved